The Son of Man in Glory: Cosmic Vindication and the Gathering of the Elect

 - Faithful Stewardship : The faithful servant motif connects eschatology to entrusted service.

 This passage clarifies that the crucified and rejected Jesus is the glorious Son of Man who will be vindicated openly before heaven and earth.
-Human powers, religious opposition, and cosmic instability cannot prevent Christ from gathering those who belong to Him.
-The gospel calls people to trust the King before the day when all the peoples of the earth mourn at the sight of His coming glory.
+Human powers, religious opposition, and cosmic instability cannot prevent Christ from gathering those who belong to him.
+The gospel calls people to trust the King before the day when all the peoples of the earth mourn at the sight of his coming glory.